Thames Water should ban executives receiving bonuses, councillors say

 "These are the very same water companies which pollute our local rivers with disgusting sewage, harming animals and people swimming in them," Mr Jones added.

-Cathryn Ross, Strategy and Regulatory Affairs Director at Thames Water, previously said Thames Water is doing "everything it can" to fix leaks, which resulted in the loss of more than 600m litres of water a day in 2020-21, according to an Ofwat report.
+Cathryn Ross, strategy and regulatory affairs director at Thames Water, previously said Thames Water was doing "everything it can" to fix leaks, which resulted in the loss of more than 600m litres of water a day in 2020-21, according to an Ofwat report.

 She said: "We totally accept we need to do better, that's why we're fixing more than 1,100 leaks every week.